-In the average primary school class, at least 2 children have suffered abuse or neglect.
+In the average primary school class, at least 2 children have suffered abuse or neglect

 "If it hadn't been for that assembly, I honestly think the abuse would still be happening."

 "On the day of the [Speak Out Stay Safe] assembly, Luke came home and he was very quiet.
-He was lying down by the window next to me while I was working.
 He seemed so withdrawn and exhausted.
-It was as though he had the world on his shoulders."
+It was as though he had the world on his shoulders.

-"I can’t recall exactly how he said it – it’s all such a blur.
-I remember him saying to me,
+I can’t recall exactly how he said it – it’s all such a blur.
+I remember him saying to me:

-'I've had child abuse.
-That's what it is and it's wrong.'"
+"I've had child abuse.
+That's what it is and it's wrong."

-"I was so shocked.
+I was so shocked.
 I wanted to cry but I couldn't because I needed to be strong for Luke.
-If it hadn't been for that assembly, I honestly think the abuse would still be happening.
-It gave my son the words to articulate what had happened to him and to be able to say it was not ok.
+It [The Assembly] gave my son the words to articulate what had happened to him and to be able to say it was not ok.
 It's so crucial that we find the resource to support this vital service."

 More ways you can support us

-NSPCC Weekly Lottery
+Win with the NSPCC Weekly Lottery

-We have agreed to stick to a strict set of codes and a fundraising promise, which means we treat our supporters and donors with respect, fairness and honesty and we are always clear about how we raise money.
+We've agreed to stick to a strict set of codes and a fundraising promise, which means we treat our supporters and donors with respect, fairness and honesty and we are always clear about how we raise money.